-Through our PRC subsidiaries and the VIEs and their subsidiaries, we are primarily engaged in the sales of domestic and imported automobiles in the PRC.
+Through our PRC subsidiaries, we are primarily engaged in the sales of domestic and imported automobiles in the PRC.
 We are committed to providing a superior car purchase and ownership experiences to customers.

-Through the VIEs and their subsidiaries, we are a leading premium used auto dealership group in China.
-As of June 30, 2022, the VIEs and their subsidiaries had 3 active used car Dealerships covering 3 cities in China.
+We are a leading premium used auto dealership group in China.
+As of December 31, 2022, we had three active used car Dealerships covering three cities in China.
 On average, our Dealership operators have over ten years of experiences in the used car industry.
-Through the VIEs and their subsidiaries, we provide used car buyers in China with access to a wide selection of used vehicles across our network of Dealerships, with a focus on premium brands, such as Audi, BMW, Mercedes-Benz, Land Rover, Bentley, Rolls-Royce, and Porsche.
-In addition to auto sales, for the convenience of our customers, through the VIEs and their subsidiaries, we also provide financing channels to customers and other in-network dealers through partnerships with financial institutions.
+We provide used car buyers in China with access to a wide selection of used vehicles across our network of Dealerships, with a focus on premium brands, such as Audi, BMW, Mercedes-Benz, Land Rover, Bentley, Rolls-Royce, and Porsche.
+In addition to auto sales, for the convenience of our customers, we also provide financing channels to customers and other in-network dealers through partnerships with financial institutions.

-China is the world's largest automotive market both in demand and supply in 2021.
+China is the world's largest automotive market both in demand and supply in 2022.
 China's used car market is characterized by the lack of brand differentiation and limited industry consolidation.
-Among more than 100,000 used car dealerships in China, the largest dealer brand commands only approximately 2% of the market, according to iResearch, a professional market research and consulting company in China.